DT-Service-Consulting/AI_Corporate/README.md

 - Each routing method is benchmarked against ground-truth scores
 - Cost is estimated based on model usage percentage (Maverick=cheaper, 70B=more expensive)
 - The Oracle provides theoretical maximum performance

+## Scoring Notes

+- **Extraction tasks** use soft overlap metrics (Jaccard/F2).
+This includes discovery tasks to avoid artificially zeroed extraction accuracy.
+- **Reasoning tasks** use a soft score based on answer similarity and correctness to avoid binary-only labels.

 ## Configuration